rsksmart/lumino/docs/1.0.0/install_macos.md

 ## Start RIF Communications transport layer

-The comunication between Lumino nodes can be done both using RIF Communications (https://www.rifos.org/communications) and Matrix (https://matrix.org/).
+The communication between Lumino nodes can be done both using RIF Communications (https://www.rifos.org/communications) and Matrix (https://matrix.org/).

 The default way, and the one we encourage to use for a more decentralized ecosystem, is RIF Communications.